Russia completes its space relay network, delivers KazSat-3

 Slightly more than a minute after the fourth maneuver, the Luch-5V satellite riding on top of the stack is programmed to separate.
 It should be released into a 35,753 by 35,793-kilometer orbit around 8.9 hours after the liftoff.

 After the separation of Luch-5V, Briz-M will conduct its fifth firing to place itself into a position to release KazSat-3 around 9.5 hours after the liftoff from Baikonur.
 Following the fifth maneuver, the orbital inclination should be reduced to just 0.01 degrees, practically matching the Equatorial plane.
 The same firing will also make the orbit circular at an altitude of 35,793 kilometers.

-After release of its second payload, Briz-M will conduct two more firings with its small thrusters to get itself away from the busy geostationary orbit.
-Valves on all pressurized vessels onboard Briz will be opened to leave the stage fully inactive in its graveyard orbit.
+After release of its second payload, Briz-M was to conduct two more firings with its small thrusters to get itself away from the busy geostationary orbit.
+Valves on all pressurized vessels onboard Briz were to be opened to leave the stage fully inactive in its graveyard orbit.